marshall7m/terraform-aws-infrastructure-live-ci/README.md

 ## Infrastructure Repository Requirements

 - Terraform files can be present but they must be referenced by Terragrunt configurations for them to be detected by the CI workflow
-- Configuration can't depend on environment variables that are not already passed to the builds
+- Configuration can't depend on environment variables that are not already passed to the tasks

-## Why AWS Step Function for deployment flow?
+## Why use AWS Step Function for the deployment flow?

 It would seem like CodePipeline would be the go-to AWS service for hosting the deployment workflow.
 After a long period of trying both, I found the following trade-offs.